Sponsored by: Community You Can Believe In

 Select from two Kol Nidrei services:

 - Our Sanctuary Service captures the awe-inspiring splendor as we prepare to ask God for forgiveness.
-Rabbi Rosen and Cantor Ness, together with the choir and the Austin organ, create a magnificent setting for this solemn evening of prayer.
+Rabbi Rosen and Cantorial Soloist and Associate Rabbi Rachel Zerin, with the choir and the Austin organ, create a magnificent setting for this solemn evening of prayer.

-- Outdoors in the Grove, Rabbi Zerin and Susan Gold create a quiet atmosphere where we can listen closely for the still, small voice of God.
+- In our service in the Levine-Shein Chapel, Rabbi Howard Sowalsky and Susan Gold create a quiet atmosphere where we can listen closely for the still, small voice of God.

 Experience Neilah in a Personal Way